What happens when Permaculturalist meets Beef Farmer?

 In 1999 we chose 12 acres with a small waterhole on our 650 acre King Island Beef cattle farm, laid out a Permaculture-inspired plan and dug a dam.
 We got on our knees and started planting trees.
 We added two kids and began a straw house.
 Two decades have passed, kids and trees have grown fast.
 Now its a hub of productivity, beauty and abundance.
 And we're still building that house.............

 A farmy bush garden

 A bushy food farm

 We created this area of our farm because we wanted to provide more of our own needs, and raise our kids in a beautiful, productive, sheltered, interesting and enjoyable place, while doing our best to look after the land around us and use its resources wisely.

 We value a healthy & functional landscape and aim to reflect this in our property design and methods.

-Our inspiration comes from many sources - generations of traditional and modern livestock farming & gardening, observation & love of the natural bush and an interest in Permaculture design principles and landscape function, with a pragmatic approach to organic & biological soil science.
+Our inspiration comes from many sources - generations of traditional and modern livestock farming & gardening, observation & love of the natural bush and an interest in Permaculture design principles and landscape function, with a pragmatic approach to biological soil science.
 We aim towards a responsible, balanced, economic & environmentally productive patch.

 Set in the panoramic, pastoral peace of Pegarah, central King Island.